GIT_FEED

 VoltAgent/awesome-design-md

-A collection of DESIGN.md files inspired by popular brand design systems.
+A collection of DESIGN.md files analysis by popular brand design systems.
 Drop one into your project and let coding agents generate a matching UI.

 View on GitHub